wandb/weave/docs/docs/guides/core-types/evaluations.md

 ### Define an evaluation dataset

-First, define a [Dataset](/guides/core-types/datasets) with a collection of examples to be evaluated.
+First, define a [Dataset](/guides/core-types/datasets) or list of examples with a collection of examples to be evaluated.
 These examples are often failure cases that you want to test for, these are similar to unit tests in Test-Driven Development (TDD).

 Then, define a list of scoring functions.
-Each function should take an example and a prediction, returning a dictionary with the scores. `example_to_model_input` is a function that formats each example into a format that the model can process.
+Each function should take an example and a prediction, returning a dictionary with the scores.

 Finally, create a model and pass this to `evaluation.evaluate`, which will run `predict` on each example and score the output with each scoring function.